Moby Doll: Capture

-The 15 foot (4.6m) long male killer whale was captured in 1964 near East Point, Saturna Island in British Columbia.
-His size indicated he was most likely 5 years old - a young child.
+The 15 foot (4.6m) long male orca was captured in 1964 near East Point, Saturna Island in British Columbia.
+His size indicated he was most likely about 5 years old, a juvenile about as mature as a human of that age.
 A sculptor, Samuel Burich, had been commissioned by the Vancouver Public Aquarium to kill "a specimen as a basis for the preparation of a replica for the Aquarium's new British Columbia hall."
 Its staff were convinced it would be impossible to handle a live one safely after the difficulties experienced by Marineland of the Pacific with their capture of Wanda and subsequent capture attempts.

 The collectors mounted a harpoon gun at East Point, Saturna Island on May 20, 1964, as data compiled at the Light House from 1958 to 1963 showed that killer whales were particularly common there from May to October (peaking in August with large groups).
 After several sightings in late May, the collectors had only two more before the day when they harpooned an orca, which was July 16.
-The small whale, a youngster, was swimming about 20 meters from the rocks.
-The large harpoon struck the whale just behind the head, fatefully just missing the cervical cord and the brain on either side of the spot.
+The small orca was swimming about 20 meters from the rocks.
+The large harpoon struck the orca just behind the head, fatefully just missing the cervical cord and the brain on either side of the spot.
 The whale appeared stunned but unexpectedly did not die.
-To the surprise of Burich and his assistant Josef Bauer, other orcas, rather than fleeing, were raising their injured podmate to the surface to breathe.
+To the surprise of Burich and his assistant Josef Bauer, other orcas, rather than fleeing, were raising their injured pod-mate to the surface to breathe.